 It is however worthy to note that a director in a company is usually appointed by and removeable by the members in general meeting, or by court of competent jurisdiction.
 Therefore, a director of a company who is duly appointed save as otherwise provided in the article of association shall manage the business of the company.
 The cornerstone of this write-up seeks to highlight the steps for the appointment of directors and the procedure for their removal as far as corporate governance is concerned under the Companies and Allied Matters Act, and the dictums of court.

-There is every need to understand that in terms of appointment of directors in a company, there is what are call ”appointment of first director”, ”appointment of subsequent director” and “the casual vacancy appointment”, hence, how these directors are appointed?
+There is every need to understand that in terms of appointment of directors in a company, there are some kinds of appointments to wit appointment of first director, appointment of subsequent director and the casual vacancy appointment, hence, how these directors are appointed?
 All these will be elucidated in line with the provisions of the Companies and Allied Matters Act.

 However, before we delve in to a critical discourse, it is important to bear in mind the provision of Section 271 of the Act, which requires that ‘every company, not being a small company, shall have at least two directors.
 Subject to subsection (1), of section 271 any company whose number of directors falls below two shall, within one month of its so falling, appoint new directors and shall not carry on business after the expiration of one month, unless such new directors are appointed.
 This is to say; a director or member of a company, not being a small company, who knows that a company carries on business after the number of directors has fallen below two for more than 60 days is liable for all liabilities and debts incurred by the company during that period when the company so carried on business.

 The appointment of first director of a company is provided under the provision of Section 272 of CAMA, thus;